Department of Sociology & Criminal Justice Statement on Systemic Racism in the CJS

 The Department of Sociology & Criminal Justice denounces systemic racism in the criminal justice system, police brutality against black and brown bodies, and the historical and ongoing system of white supremacy present in every institution in our society.
 As a department, we are committed to studying racial disparities and how social systems create injustices throughout our sociology and criminal justice curricula.
 As professors, we commit to using anti-racist pedagogy in our courses and to taking anti-racist action in our communities.

 Recent events have reminded us of the core commitment of sociology: to use our sociological imagination to engage in social action.
 It isn’t enough to study and acknowledge the existence of unjust social structures like institutional racism; we must change them.
 We will all continue to think through what we can do personally to use our best knowledge to increase the store of freedom, justice and equality.
 As a faculty, we are committed to read, listen, talk and act with intention as suggested by three Black criminologists: Drs.
 Talisa Carter, Lallen Johnson and Kareem Jordan.
-We also encourage you to read the recent statements made by the American Sociological Association and American Society of Criminology about racism within the criminal justice system.
+We also encourage you to read the recent statements made by the American Sociological Association about racism within the criminal justice system.